NetCoreTemplates/razor-press/MyApp/_pages/what-is-razor-press.md

 - Markdown Content Includes
 - Tip, Info, Warning, Danger sections
-- Shell and NuGet copy command widgets
+- Copy and Shell command widgets

 But given **Razor Press** and **Razor SSG** share the same implementation, their features are easily transferable, e.g.
 The [What's New](/whatsnew) and [Videos](/videos) sections are